Egoago/netflix-auto-skip/README.md

 2. Go to **brave://extensions/** or **chrome://extensions/**.
 3. Enable *Developer mode*.
 4. Click on *Load unpacked*.
-5. Select the path where the repository was loaded.
+5. Select the path where the repository was downloaded (and extracted).
 6. Enjoy.